Maksym203/CutsceneManager.github.io/README.md

 Later in 1979, in Space Invaders Part 2, there wwere introduced some short cutscenes about intermissions between levels.
 Pac-Man (1980) also did the same thing.

+It wasn't until 1983, that a similar cutscene  to the ones we know today was introduced in Bega's Battle.
+It introduced some full-motion video cutscenes between shooting stages, which was normalized years later.

+Finally, non-interactive plot sequences were added in Maniac Mansion (1987), introducing a whole new concept to videogames which ended up being followed by all future games until today.

+Also, with the creation of CD-ROMs as the new storage for videogames, all the videogames developers were able to start making much higher quality games.

 ## Selected approach